Sunset-06/kompress/README.md

 # kompress
-a very simple spring-boot api, which alllows you to compress and decompress files to and from .7z
+A very simple spring-boot api, which alllows you to compress and decompress files to and from .7z

 There are only two endpoints, /compress and /decompress